-U.S. Urban Environmental History
+Nature, Cities, and Justice: U.S. Urban Environmental History

-A chronological exploration of the interactions between Americans and the nonhuman world, with particular attention to urban and suburban areas.
-Topics include the commodification of nature, the death of the organic city, political movements organized around nature, ways of knowing nature, environmental justice, and relationships between culture and nature.
-Additionally, students will use both primary sources and fieldwork to explore the specific environmental history of a Minneapolis neighborhood.
+This seminar-style course engages in a chronological exploration of the nineteenth- and twentieth-century interactions between Americans and the nonhuman world in cities and suburbs.
+Topics covered include the commodification of nature, the death of the organic city, political movements organized around nature, ways of knowing nature, environmental justice, environmental health and the human body, and the relationships shared by American culture with nature.